Cabinet was briefed on J&K situation

-New Delhi: The Union Cabinet Thursday was briefed about the situation in Jammu and Kashmir where the Governor has dissolved the state assembly, Finance Minister Arun Jaitley said here.
+New Delhi: The Union Cabinet on Thursday was briefed about the situation in Jammu and Kashmir where the Governor has dissolved the State assembly, Finance Minister Arun Jaitley said here.

 Addressing the media after the Cabinet meeting here, Jaitley said, “Though Jammu and Kashmir was not on the agenda of the Cabinet meeting, members of the Cabinet were briefed about the situation.”